ConfusedVorlon/HSGoogleDrivePicker/README.md

 ## Configure the sign in process

 - Download a [configuration file from Google](https://developers.google.com/mobile/add?platform=ios&cntapi=signin)
 - Add the configuration file to your project
+- Or manually configure GoogleSignIn by calling `GIDSignIn.sharedInstance().clientID = "YOUR_CLIENT_ID"` in your appDelegate

 - Add a URL scheme to your project

 1. Open your project configuration: double-click the project name in the left tree view.
 Select your app from the TARGETS section, then select the Info tab, and expand the URL Types section.